Wildfire Evacuation Guide

 - Follow instructions in the alert messages if they provide evacuation shelter or escape route information.

-- Do not flee to fire roads or vegetated open spaces.
-Fire roads are more dangerous than being in your car on the pavement, even with fire burning around you.
+- Do not attempt to evacuate by fire roads or open spaces where you might be exposed to burning vegetation.
+Fire roads are almost always more dangerous than being in your car on the pavement.

 - But fire engines will block my escape!

 - When evacuation has been ordered, the fire's Incident Commander will instruct fire engines not to enter areas where evacuation is occurring and two-way passage is not possible.
 Evacuation is the number one priority for firefighters.

 If you Are Unable to Evacuate on your own